freddap/SetHzMonitor/README.md

 Using both tools together can significantly improve your gaming experience by syncing FPS and Hz for optimal smoothness and responsiveness.

-Please make sure the [.NET runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0/runtime) is installed on your system in order to use this application.
+Please make sure the [.NET Runtime 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0/runtime) is installed on your system in order to use this application.

 ### Related Repository